 Photo Credit: Blue Spruce Resort

 “Blue Spruce has always been a big supporter of the Algonquin Snowmobile Club, one of the first clubs in Ontario.
 Our family are charter members of the club and I have been on the executive since 1986, 21 years as President.
 The groomer for the club is maintained at our shop so we are guaranteed of groomed trails to our front door every time it goes out.
 Our staff are among the most knowledgeable in the industry.
 We are snowmobilers!”

 Located just outside of Algonquin Park in Dwight, Ontario, Blue Spruce Resort is the perfect stop for snowmobilers hoping to ride the RAP or hit the local Muskoka region club trails.
 They are located directly adjacent to Trail 74 and have a close affiliation with the Algonquin Snowmobile Club.
 Trail maps are available to pick up on site, and fuel is available just 8km away directly adjacent to the trail.

 Blue Spruce Resort offers an assortment of accommodation options to suit your group.
 Cottages, studios and suites all come with complete housekeeping facilities, and some have wood burning fireplaces to warm up after a day on the trails.
-There are a number of restaurants nearby as well including Route 35 Burgers n’ Brews (formerly The Bush Company Bar & Grill), The Moose Cafe, or Spring Lake Resort Restaurant.
+There are a number of restaurants nearby as well including The Boiler Room Tap & Grill, The Cookhouse, or Spring Lake Resort Restaurant.